guardian/membership-frontend/README.md

     aws s3 cp s3://membership-private/DEV/membership-keys.conf /etc/gu
     aws s3 cp /etc/gu/membership-keys.conf s3://membership-private/DEV/

-For a reminder on why we do these, here's @tackley:
+For a reminder on why we do this, here's @tackley on the subject:

 >NEVER commit access keys, passwords or other sensitive credentials to any source code repository*.